World Bank cost-cutting finance chief declines bonus

-WASHINGTON (Reuters) - The World Bank’s finance chief said he would decline the remainder of his bonus in a move that appeared aimed at quelling discontent among staff who thought it out of line given planned layoffs and budget cuts.
+WASHINGTON, Oct 7 (Reuters) - The World Bank’s finance chief said he would decline a bonus of $94,000 in a move that appeared aimed at quelling discontent among staff who thought it out of line given planned layoffs and budget cuts.

-Bertrand Badre, the chief financial officer who has pushed much of the cost-cutting at the bank, plans to turn down a bonus that would have added up to $94,000 by the end of the year, World Bank President Jim Yong Kim announced to applause during a packed “town hall” forum for bank employees on Tuesday, two sources told Reuters.
+Bertrand Badre, the chief financial officer who has pushed much of the cost-cutting at the bank, plans to turn down his bonus, World Bank President Jim Yong Kim announced to applause during a packed “town hall” forum for bank employees on Tuesday, two sources told Reuters.

 A World Bank spokesman confirmed the information.